Delivery · Maintenance · Isle of Man

 Carry

 Tickets in, fixes out, to SLA, on an ongoing basis.
 You have full visibility of the board.
 Reports weekly.
+One-off onboarding effort in the first two to three months while we learn the estate.
+It happens once.

-The questions you were going to ask.
+were going to ask.

 No, it is the normal case.
 We take over systems other teams built, including ones with no documentation.
 The audit exists precisely for that.